Hampson’s single in 10th rallies Rockies past Marlins, 7-6

-DENVER (AP) — Garrett Hampson hit a bases-loaded single in the bottom of the 10th inning, and the Colorado Rockies rallied to beat the Miami Marlins 7-6 on Sunday, completing a three-game sweep.
+Hampson hit a bases-loaded single in the bottom of the 10th inning, and the Rockies rallied to beat the Miami Marlins 7-6 on Sunday, completing a three-game sweep.

 Nolan Arenado homered twice for Colorado, which has won four straight and swept a series for the first time since June 18-20.
+It took a wild finish in which the lead changed three times after the seventh inning.

+“It’s not an easy thing to do in this game, so it felt good to do it,” Arenado said of the sweep.
+“I don’t know if we’re in it or out of it, we just have to focus on ourselves and win ballgames.”

 The Rockies loaded the bases with no outs in the 10th against Jeff Brigham (2-2).
-Yonathan Daza had an infield single, Raimel Tapia reached on second baseman Isan Díaz’s second error of the game and Ryan McMahon singled.
+Daza had an infield single, Raimel Tapia reached when his grounder got past Isan Díaz — the second baseman’s second error of the game — and Ryan McMahon singled.

 The Marlins brought right fielder Brian Anderson into the infield, leaving two outfielders.
-Brigham struck out Ian Desmond before Hampson lifted a pitch to left to score Daza.
+Brigham struck out Ian Desmond before Hampson lifted a 1-0 breaking ball to left to score Daza.

+“I was hoping it was going to be deep enough and then I looked out there and there was nobody out there,” Hampson said.
+“Got the job done.
+It’s what you play for.
+It’s what you want to do.”

 Arenado gave the Rockies a 4-3 lead in eighth inning with his 30th home run of the season, a two-run shot off of reliever Austin Brice.
 Colorado’s Wade Davis, who moved back into the closer’s role he lost to Scott Oberg two weeks ago, started the ninth by walking Jorge Alfaro.
 Lewis Brinson doubled and Neil Walker singled to tie it.

-Carlos Estevez (2-2) came on and allowed a sacrifice fly and Brian Anderson’s double, which gave Miami a 6-4 lead.
-But Díaz’s error in the bottom of the inning helped the Rockies tie it against Ryne Stanek.
+Carlos Estévez came on and allowed a sacrifice fly and Brian Anderson’s double, which gave Miami a 6-4 lead.
+But Díaz couldn’t field a grounder cleanly in the bottom of the inning, helping the Rockies tie it against Ryne Stanek.

 Charlie Blackmon’s RBI single and a sacrifice fly by Trevor Story sent the game to extra innings.

+“Obviously I was just trying to get an out,” said Díaz, who was playing in his 13th game since being called up from the minors.
+“I was a little too quick to the ball, a little too fast.
+The thing is to catch the ball first.
+I didn’t do it.”

 Blackmon hit his 26th homer in the sixth to cut the Marlins’ lead to 3-2.